-- 68A.1 most music festivals conducted in NSW in the period from 22 July 2016 to 21 July 2022 were policed by substantial detachments from New South Wales Police for the purpose of, amongst other things, detecting prohibited substances in the possession of attendees; - 68A.2 strip searches were one of the primary means Police Officers were directed to use to carry out the purpose described in subparagraph 68A.1; - 68A.3 strip searches were an extremely intrusive police procedure that: - (a) were likely to be humiliating for the person searched; - (b) could give rise to both lasting and immediate traumatic responses; and - (c) could result in the commission of the torts of assault, battery, and false imprisonment; - 68A.4 in the period between at least 2016 and 2019, there developed a practice or pattern of conduct by Police Officers of carrying out strip searches of attendees at music festivals as a matter of routine and not in circumstances lawfully justified by the provisions of LEPRA concerning strip searches as pleaded in paragraphs 15, 16, 17 and 18 of this Further Amended Statement of Claim.
+- 68A.1 most music festivals conducted in NSW in the period from 22 July 2016 to 21

+July 2022 were policed by substantial detachments from New South Wales

+Police for the purpose of, amongst other things, detecting prohibited substances in the possession of attendees; - 68A.2 strip searches were one of the primary means Police Officers were directed to use to carry out the purpose described in subparagraph 68A.1; - 68A.3 strip searches were an extremely intrusive police procedure that: - (a) were likely to be humiliating for the person searched; - (b) could give rise to both lasting and immediate traumatic responses; and - (c) could result in the commission of the torts of assault, battery, and false imprisonment; - 68A.4 in the period between at least 2016 and 2019, there developed a practice or pattern of conduct by Police Officers of carrying out strip searches of attendees at music festivals as a matter of routine and not in circumstances lawfully justified by the provisions of LEPRA concerning strip searches pleaded in this Further Amended Statement of Claim (Strip Search Provisions).

-The practice or pattern of conduct referred to is described in:
+The Plaintiff relies upon:

-- (a) paragraphs 15, 16, 17 and 18 of this Further Amended Statement of Claim; - (b) the Law Enforcement Conduct Commission (LECC) report on Operation Brugge dated 8 May 2020 at paragraphs 5.6-5.10, 5.12-5.27, 5.35-5.36. - (c) the LECC report on Operation Gennaker dated 8 May 2020 at paragraphs 5.10-5.18, 5.26-5.37.
+- (a) the Law Enforcement Conduct Commission (LECC) report on Operation

-- (d) the LECC report on Strike Force Blackford dated 21 July 2020 at paragraphs 3.13, 6.18-6.22, 6.28-6.29. - (e) the LECC's report on the "Inquiry into NSW Police Force strip search practices" dated 15 December 2020 at part 3.3.2.1, 3.5,3.5.2, 3.5.2.1, 4.1, 5-5.2; and - (f)the NSW Coroner's report on the "Inquest into the death of six patronsof NSW music festivals" dated 8 November 2019 at paragraphs 422- 427, 448, 451-453, 455-456.
+Brugge dated 8 May 2020. - (b) the LECC report on Operation Gennaker dated 8 May 2020. - (c) the LECC report on Strike Force Blackford dated 21 July 2020 - (d) the LECC's report on the "Inquiry into NSW Police Force strip search practices" dated 15 December 2020; and

+(e) the NSW Coroner's report on the "Inquest into the death of six patrons of NSW music festivals" dated 8 November 2019.

-Further particulars will be provided following discovery.
+Further particulars will be provided following discovery and evidence.

 - 68B.
-The State, by the senior officers of the New South Wales Police Force responsible for authorising the use of strip searches at music festivals (Senior Officers): - 68B.1 at all material times referred to in the preceding paragraph was aware of each of the circumstances in sub-paragraphs 68A.1 to 68A.3; - 68B.2 at all material times referred to in the preceding paragraph was aware that the performance of strip searches was the subject of training given to Police Officers and supervision by Senior Officers; and - 68B.3 from no later than October 2018 was or ought reasonably to have been aware of the circumstances in sub-paragraph 68A.4.
+The State, by the senior officers of the New South Wales Police Force responsible for authorising the use of strip searches at music festivals (Senior Officers): - 68B.1 at all material times referred to in the preceding paragraph was aware of each of the circumstances in sub-paragraphs 68A.1 to 68A.3; and - 68B.2 from no later than October 2018 was or ought reasonably to have been aware of the circumstances in sub-paragraph 68A.4.

-- (a) as to sub-paragraphs 68A.1 to 68A.3, the matters were within the actual knowledge of the Senior Officers at all material times; - (b) as to sub-paragraphs 68A.4, the Senior Officers ought reasonably to have been aware of the said practice by reason that: - i.
-Senior Officers were responsible for the training and supervision of Police Officers and accordingly ought to have been monitoring and correcting the adequacy of the training and supervision in ensuring compliance by Police Officers with the provisions of LEPRA concerning strip searches; - ii. it was the subject of widespread media commentary; - iii. it was the subject of complaints by members of the public; - iv. at a time known to the State but not to the Plaintiffs it was identified by the State as a sufficiently serious matter that a review or enquiry (of the kind that ultimately ensued as the LECC inquiry into strip)

-searches in October 2018) might be in prospect or was under consideration.
+- (a) as to sub-paragraphs 68A.1 to 68A.3, these matters were within the actual knowledge of the New South Wales Police Force at all material times; - (b) as to sub-paragraphs 68A.4, the Senior Officers ought reasonably to have been aware of the said circumstances by reason that the said practice: - was the subject of training given to police officers; - ii. was the subject of widespread media commentary; - iii. was the subject of complaints by members of the public; - iv. at a time known to the State but not to the Plaintiffs was identified by the State as a sufficiently serious matter that a review or enquiry (of the kind that ultimately ensued as the LECC inquiry into strip searches in October 2018) might be in prospect or was under consideration.

-Further particulars will be provided following discovery.
+Further particulars will be provided following discovery and evidence.